alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 the 2014 Research Excellence Framework in the UK will include impact as an explicit element alongside outputs and environment [@ref2011dar].

 (Explanation of what impact is, and why it is the *mot du jour* amongst policy makers.)

-The measurement of impact goes beyond evaluating the intrinsic academic quality and value of research as judged by other academics, to consider how wider societal needs have been met. for example influence on practice or policy, addressing pressing (societal) questions or problems, generating wealth, driving industrial innovations, or taking on board community priorities when planning research (such as using patient views as input to design medical studies).
+The measurement of impact extends beyond the evaluation of intrinsic academic quality and value as judged solely by other academics, to consider how wider societal needs have been met by research efforts.
+When research influences practice or policy, addresses pressing (societal) questions or problems, generates wealth, drives industrial innovations, or takes on board community priorities during planning stages (such as using patient views as input to design medical studies), research impact has been broadened.

 In 2014-2015 the Higher Education Funding Council For England (HEFCE) was undertaking a review of the role of metrics in research assessment, to consider how metrics can be used to assess the quality and broader impact of scientific and scholarly